Third Anglo-Afghan War: Outcome and negotiation

-The circumstances behind the war were complicated as was the final settlement.
-In going to war in 1919 against British India, Amir Amanullah's war aims were complicated.
-Even up against a depleted British Indian Army, a tactical victory was unlikely; however, the war served the dual purpose of deflecting domestic criticism and also offering the opportunity for strategic political gains.
-As a result of the peace treaty that was negotiated, the British ceased payment of the Afghan subsidy, and thus ended their claim to direct Afghan foreign policy, which had been the quid pro quo of the Emir accepting the subsidy.
 The British had traditionally wanted Afghanistan as a buffer state between India and the Russian Empire.
 In 1919, the Russian Civil War was raging and any threat from Russia to India at the time was potential rather than real.
 Moreover, the British were by far the largest supporters of the White movement in the Russian Civil War with the British contributing more arms to the Whites than all other nations combined.
 It was assumed in London that if the Whites won the Civil War, a new era in Anglo-Russian relations might possibly open as the victorious Whites might be grateful for British support, rendering the need for a buffer state in Central Asia irrelevant.
 The British also stopped arms sales from India to Afghanistan.
 But, as British influence declined, the Afghans were able to gain control of their own foreign affairs and in the aftermath emerged as a fully independent state.

-The British also made some political gains, most notably the reaffirmation of the Durand Line – which had long been a contentious issue between the two nations – as a border separating Afghanistan from the North-West Frontier, and the undertaking that the Afghans made to stop interference on the British side of the line.
+The circumstances behind the war were complicated as was the final settlement.
+In going to war in 1919 against British India, Amir Amanullah's war aims were complicated.
+Even up against a depleted British Indian Army, a tactical victory was unlikely; however, the war served the dual purpose of deflecting domestic criticism and also offering the opportunity for strategic political gains.
+Lee observes that government was "so successful" in hiding the true terms of the treaty that, Amanullah Khan was hailed as a hero across Muslim world, with some even calling for him to become the new Caliph.
+Amanullah Khan's intentions for Jihad however, failed.
+Lee elaborates that Amanullah Khan was "no general" and had no active role in the war.

+Casualties during the conflict amounted to approximately 1,000 Afghans killed in action, with hundreds more dying from wounds.
+The British and Indian forces on the other hand suffered 236 killed in action and 615 wounded.
+Additionally there were 566 deaths from cholera and 344 deaths from other causes; for a total of 1,751 dead or wounded.